 Once you’ve expressed your milk, here are guidelines for storing and using it.

-What do I need?
+What do I need to exclusively pump?

 I’m not pumping enough milk.
 What should I do?